splunk/observability-workshop/content/en/s4r/9-custom-dashboard/1-custom-dashboard.md

 ---
-title: Dashboard Introduction
+title: Enhancing the Dashboard
 linkTitle: 1.
-Dashboard Introduction
+Enhancing the Dashboard
 weight: 1
 ---